Assisted dying: information for members

 - Read our summary of the key provisions in the Terminally Ill Adults (End of Life) Bill.

-- Over the coming months we will be reaching out to all our members in England and Wales so you will have the opportunity to shape and inform our response to the Bill.
-Please register your interest to attend one of our workshops in early December.
+- We are in the process of reaching out to all our members in England and Wales so you will have the opportunity to shape and inform our response to the Bill.

 Senedd debate (October 2024)